 The Diocesan curriculum guidelines, consistent with the State of South Carolina guidelines and national standards, are followed for the teaching of all subject areas except Religion.
 The Religion guidelines are those issued by the Diocese of Charleston.
-The school curriculum is marked by current content and fresh approaches to methodology.
+The school curriculum is marked by current content and fresh approaches to methodology, as well as tried and true traditional techniques.
 There is an emphasis on principles rather than fact, on learning through problem solving rather than by precept.
 We strive to offer a program which makes use of many sources of reading materials, and a multi-text approach to the content areas.